Saturday, September 13, 2025

 What I did find was that after a short period of time, I really didn’t want it.

 allowed myself dessert on special occasions like my birthday or a holiday.
 To be honest, what I used to love just tasted okay.
-I was beginning to crave more a juicy peach with a spray of whipped cream or a sweet mandarin orange instead.
+I was beginning to crave a juicy peach with a spray of whipped cream or a sweet mandarin orange instead.

-From April to mid July the pounds started to come off.
+From April to mid-July the pounds started to come off.
 These were the pounds I had carried for the last few years that I couldn’t seem to lose.

 At my next check-up in May my blood work numbers were so much better.
 I’m convinced removing the added sugar allowed my body to work more efficiently, and along with healthier food choices made the difference.

-I began making simple changes in my diet, and it wasn’t too long after that my palate readjusted to wanting real food.
+I began making simple changes in my diet, and it wasn’t too long after that that my palate readjusted to wanting real food.

 Each week I look forward to my class.
 I get to meet with a group of friendly, supportive people, and a devoted coach and teacher who is constantly encouraging us.

 I’ve also learned from my past successes not to fall into the trap of “all or nothing thinking.”
 Our class encourages us to have the right mindset.
-I don’t want to let a small slip up derail the progress I’ve made.
+I don’t want to let a small slip-up derail the progress I’ve made.

 Today, I’m feeling so much better about myself and my health.
 I like the way I look and my clothes are fitting better.
 I am looking forward to another six months of fun and learning, and am grateful for this program offered by our local hospital.
 But most of all if I can prevent Type 2 diabetes it will be more than worth it.